Host card emulation: History

 The term "host card emulation" (HCE) was coined in 2012 by Doug Yeager and Ted Fifelski, the founders of SimplyTapp, Inc., to describe the ability to open a communication channel between a contactless payment terminal and a remotely hosted secure element that contains financial payment card data, to pay at the point-of-sale.
 They implemented this new technology on Android.
 At that time, RIM had similar functionality, called "virtual target emulation", which was supposed to be available on the BlackBerry Bold 9900 under the BB7 operating system.
 Prior to HCE, card emulation existed in hardware only: a card could be replicated with a multiple-purpose secure element, housed inside a smartphone.

 By including HCE in Android, Google hoped to accelerate adoption of Android payments and to increase adoption of Google Wallet by mobile network operators.
 At the time, Android's share of the mobile operating system market was 80%.
 However, even with the inclusion of HCE in Android 4.4, the banks still needed the major card networks to support HCE.
 Four months later, at Mobile World Congress 2014, Visa and MasterCard announced their intent to support HCE.
 On December 18, 2014, less than ten months after Visa and MasterCard announced their support for HCE, Royal Bank of Canada (RBC) became the first North American financial institution to launch a commercial implementation of mobile payments using the HCE technology.

-As a result of widespread adoption of HCE, some companies offer modified implementations that usually focus on providing additional security for the HCE's communication channel.
-One such implementation is termed HCE+.